Thanks for purchasing a Tommee Tippee Manual Breast Pump!

-Make sure that the horn forms a comfortable seal around your breast.
+Make sure that the flange forms a comfortable seal around your breast.
 Adjust your position if you need to.

 Check that the diaphragm cup is sitting on the top of the pump body.
 Make sure it’s been pushed down all the way around the top of the circumference to make a good seal.